TheOdinProject/curriculum/nodeJS/express/forms_and_data_handling.md

 We have the HTML form element itself, with an action pointing to some resource on our server, and a method defined.
 Notice how the method corresponds to an HTTP verb, typically either `GET` or `POST`.

-The input needs a corresponding label element, which is what the end user actually sees on the page.
+The form consists of a text input with an associated label and a submit button.

-Then, we have our input.
-It has an `id` and a `name` attribute, which must match the `for` attribute defined on our label above.
-The `name` attribute is especially important, as it defines how our input will be identified in the form data sent to our server.
+The input's `name` attribute plays a key role, as it defines how our input will be identified in the form data sent to our server.
+This is especially important when handling form submissions on the backend.

-It has a type of `text` which tells the browser what type of widget to display, what values to accept, and is used for JavaScript and CSS selectors.

-The `type="submit"` button can be pressed by the user to upload the data entered into all other input elements to the server (in this case there's only one).
+The `type="submit"` button then allows the user to upload the entered data to the server.

 The `form` attributes define how to communicate with the server: